 The most common symptoms of PTSD include:

-About 7.7 million Americans over the age of 18 have PTSD, according to the Anxiety and Depression Association of America.
+More than 8 million Americans over the age of 18 have PTSD, according to the Anxiety and Depression Association of America.
 Women are twice as likely to develop the condition, possibly because of increased risk of sexual assault and a higher propensity to self-blame.
 Regardless of gender, the condition may develop in tandem with depression, substance abuse or anxiety disorders.

 If you or someone you love has experienced trauma, it’s important to allow time to heal and recover.
 In the first month, symptoms are the body and mind’s normal processing of events.
-For those whose struggles continue, help is available
+For those whose struggles continue, help is available.

 For people with PTSD, it’s critical to find a licensed mental health provider with experience in dealing with the condition.
 Once established with a healthcare provider, a specific cognitive-behavioral therapy (CBT) based on the patient’s needs may be recommended.
 CBT focuses on understanding the complicated relationship between a person’s thoughts and behaviors.
 After identifying unhealthy patterns, a qualified therapist works with the patient to develop constructive ways of thinking that break negative patterns.
 CBT methods include:

 Sometimes anti-depressant medication is needed to treat PTSD as well.
 A doctor will work with a patient to determine a customized treatment plan.
 This may involve trying different medications and therapies to find what works best.

 Committed to Growth During the Pandemic: Become an Expert at Working from Home